 These GAD modules serve as the standards for GAD TA providers in conducting capacity development sessions for government agencies.
-Through these, it is ensured that appropriate information, core messages and learning experiences are delivered to the Commission’s wide array of stakeholders.
-Ultimately, these modules contribute in enhancing the awareness, knowledge and capacities of agencies in mainstreaming gender perspectives and in ensuring gender-responsiveness in the delivery of programs and projects of organizations.
+Through these, it is ensured that appropriate information, core messages, and learning experiences are delivered to the Commission’s vast array of stakeholders.
+Ultimately, these modules enhance the awareness, knowledge, and capacities of agencies in mainstreaming gender perspectives and ensuring gender-responsiveness in the delivery of programs and projects of organizations.

 C. GAD Knowledge Products

-In recent decades, knowledge has become the most important asset for most organizations.
+In recent decades, knowledge has become an essential asset for most organizations.
 In the quest to gain faster growth by using resources more efficiently, countries and businesses around the globe are driven by the generation and distribution of knowledge.
-This process has been accelerated by the information and communication technology (ICT) revolution, which dramatically increased the flow of information.4
+This process has been accelerated by the information and communication technology (ICT) revolution, which dramatically increased the flow of information..4

-The PCW as a learning institution on GAD should strive to create, store, share, and use knowledge through an appropriate knowledge management (KM) system.
-To continue the knowledge sharing aspect of a KM system in an organization, the present time entails a lot of investment in the development of knowledge products (KPs).
-As defined by the Asian Development Bank, knowledge products are tangible outputs (e.g., publications and other products) of development, sharing, or application of information and knowledge contents.5
+As a learning institution on GAD, the PCW should strive to create, store, share, and use knowledge through an appropriate knowledge management (KM) system.
+To continue the knowledge-sharing aspect of a KM system in an organization, the present time entails a lot of investment in developing knowledge products (KPs).
+As defined by the Asian Development Bank, knowledge products are tangible outputs (e.g., publications and other products) of the development, sharing, or application of information and knowledge contents.5

 The development of KPs in the NGRP will be categorized into two: internal and external.
-Internal KPs are classified as documents that can be shared internally to PCW while external KPs are documents that can be shared to stakeholders of PCW.
+Internal KPs are classified as documents that can be shared internally with PCW, while external KPs are documents that can be shared with stakeholders of PCW.

-The development of KPs will be helpful in achieving the over-all objectives of the NGRP, as it will create more reference and learning materials that are deemed valuable in utilizing and sharing information on GAD.
+The development of KPs will help achieve the overall objectives of the NGRP, as it will create more reference and learning materials deemed valuable in utilizing and sharing information on GAD.
 Accessing the KPs can be done online to limit face-to-face interaction.
-Learners also have the capability to learn on their own time and pace.
+Learners also can learn at their own time and pace.